icytree/dbe-info/src/site/notes/Hotkey Sequence in the Browser - Part A.md

 ---
 {"dg-publish":true,"permalink":"/hotkey-sequence-in-the-browser-part-a/"}
 ---
+(Assuming you are on Windows, using a generic browser that is maximized aka not in a split view)

 - Part A
 	- Sequence 1
 		- `ctrl left-click` this [link](https://obsidian.md/) twice (open link in a new tab)